Get Free Solar Panel Quotes

 They are also cooler than those installed on roofs, meaning they are more efficient for longer.
 But, they are also more prone to obstacles, like buildings or trees, blocking their sun exposure.

-Ground-mounted panels are just one example of low-carbon technology (LCT) helping to reduce emissions and increase energy efficiency.
+Ground-mounted panels are just one example of low-carbon technology (LCT) that helps reduce emissions and increase energy efficiency, such as a solar panel or heat pump.
 According to our latest National Home Energy Survey (NHES), 93% of people asked in the UK are aware of at least one LCT.
-Of those, however, only 37% have actually invested in one over the last 12 months with the main barrier being the cost.
+Of those, however, only 37% have actually invested in one over the last 12 months, with the main barrier being the cost.

 This is a missed opportunity, as these investments often pay for themselves in just a few years while significantly reducing long-term energy expenses.